tomlooman/tomlooman.github.io/_posts/2021-10-14-unreal-engine-gameplaytags-data-driven-design.md

 UE_DEFINE_GAMEPLAY_TAG_STATIC(TAG_Attribute_Health, "Attribute.Health");
 ```

-With the tag defined above you can use the `TAG_Attribute_Health` elsewhere in your code which represents an FGameplayTag filled with "Attribute.Health".
+With the tag defined above you can use the `TAG_Attribute_Health` elsewhere in your code which represents an `FGameplayTag` filled with `Attribute.Health`.

 ## Project Example

 Sometimes the best way to learn is by example. **My [open-source Project Orion](https://github.com/tomlooman/ActionRoguelike) project uses GameplayTags for Actions and Buffs.** For example, while Sprinting a tag is applied that prevents the player from attacking.
-You can find this in the _URogueActionComponent_ class and the _URogueAction_ class.
+You can find this in the `URogueActionComponent` class and the `URogueAction` class.

 This project is part of my **[Unreal Engine C++ Course](https://tomlooman.com/courses/unrealengine-cpp/)** where we explore in detail how to think about and apply GameplayTags, among other essential C++ gameplay programming concepts.